-- Questionnaires: during the preschool period, mothers receive 8 questionnaires and fathers receive 1 questionnaire.
+- Questionnaires: during the preschool period, mothers received 8 questionnaires and fathers received 1 questionnaire.

 Focus at 5

-In Focus at 5, we invite all participating children to a well-equipped and dedicated research center in the Erasmus Medical Center – Sophia Children’s Hospital.
-They are invited to participate in hands on measurements, behavioral observations and biological sample collection.
-These measurements are focused on several health outcomes including asthma, bacterial carriage, infectious diseases, behavior and cognition, body composition, eye and tooth development, heart and vascular development, kidney growth and function, and obesity.
+In Focus at 5, we invited all participating children to our well-equipped and dedicated research center in the Erasmus Medical Center – Sophia Children’s Hospital.
+They were invited to participate in hands on measurements, behavioral observations and biological sample collection.
+These measurements were focused on several health outcomes including asthma, bacterial carriage, infectious diseases, behavior and cognition, body composition, eye and tooth development, heart and vascular development, kidney growth and function, and obesity.
 These measurements will be used as both outcomes and determinants for health outcomes in later life.